-Many novice sharemarket investors are filled with dreams of generating substantial wealth in a short timeframe.
-In other words, everyone is looking for a way to get rich quick, and have share portfolios that are tailored to suit this goal.
+Many novice sharemarket investors are filled with dreams of generating enormous wealth over a short timeframe.
+In other words, everyone is looking for a way to get rich quick.

-But rather than adopting a high risk/high reward strategy and hoping to strike it lucky, there are many benefits to choosing shares for the long-term.
-In times of volatility and uncertainty, these shares offer a secure investment, stable returns and solid growth.
+But rather than adopting a high risk/high reward strategy and hoping to strike it lucky, there are many benefits to choosing slow-moving blue chip stocks over riskier investments, such as penny stocks.

 Share Trading Account Offer